Tuesday, September 17, 2019 | 3:00 PM - 4:00 PM

 Associate, Healthcare Planner, Perkins Eastman

-President and CEO, Wyckoff Heights Medical Center
+Vice President of Facility Services, Wyckoff Heights Medical Center

 With escalating healthcare operating and capital costs, facilities are seeking profitable strategies to improve scheduling efficiency and room utilization by restructuring process, flow and operations while providing quality healthcare services.
 This session will examine a planned outpatient clinic reconfiguration at Wyckoff Heights Medical Center in Brooklyn, NY to uncover the relationship between space allocation and need projections for multiple clinical specialty groups sharing a large group practice.
 The speakers will demonstrate their explorations in quantitative analysis of clinical volume data, in order to understand the relationships between utilization, scheduling, and sessional mapping, and their application to space programming and planning.
 They will discuss how these methods measured and balanced complex needs between multiple specialty practices and helped leadership strategize to achieve greater efficiencies, operational advantage, and improved outcomes.